Australian humpback dolphin

 Scientific name: Sousa sahulensis

 Conservation status: The Australian humpback dolphin is listed as Vulnerable in Queensland (Nature Conservation Act 1992).
-It is ranked as a critical priority under the department's Back on Track species prioritisation framework.
 Local populations are considered to be vulnerable to decline because of small population sizes and low population growth rates.

 The Australian humpback dolphin (Sousa sahulensis) was described as separate species in 2014.
 Australian humpback dolphins lack the hump present in other species of Sousa and their dorsal fin is low and triangular.
 Newborn calves are about 1 m in length and grow to around 2.7m and up to 280kg in weight Australian humpback dolphins are mostly grey with a lighter belly, separated by a diagonal ‘cape’ with indistinct margins.
 Young calves are darker than adults, and the beak, forehead and dorsal fin whiten with age.
 The beak is long and cylindrical, containing about 31 to 33 teeth in each row.
 The tail is large and the flippers are short and rounded.
 A hybrid between an Australian humpback dolphin and an Australian snubfin dolphin (Orcaella heinsohni) was recently discovered in Western Australia, but hybrids are considered to be rare.